 During the inpatient service, we serve as a consult service to our pediatric colleagues at Mayo Clinic Hospital, Saint Marys Campus.
-Requests typically come from the general floor, hematology/oncology, neonatal intensive care unit, pediatric intensive care unit, and coronary care unit, but may also come from our physical medicine and rehabilitation unit, newborn nursery, and psychiatric unit.
+Requests typically come from the general floor, Pediatric Hematology/Oncology, Neonatal ICU, Pediatric ICU and coronary care unit, but may also come from our physical medicine and rehabilitation unit, Newborn Nursery, and psychiatric unit.

-Fellows participate in the postoperative management of liver transplant patients.
-The fellow serves as a first assistant to the staff and learns how to manage many types of cases, from the straightforward to the complex.
+You participate in the postoperative management of patients who have had a liver transplant.
+You serve as a first assistant to the staff and learn how to manage many types of cases, from the straightforward to the complex.
 Procedures are performed on hospitalized patients.

-During the progression of the Pediatric Gastroenterology Fellowship, fellows are expected to serve in a junior faculty-type role, directly supervising and guiding medical residents rotating on the team, together with the staff physician.
+During the progression of the Pediatric Gastroenterology Fellowship, you are expected to serve in a junior faculty-type role, directly supervising and guiding medical residents rotating on the team, together with the staff physician.

-During the outpatient department rotation, fellows rotate through our subspecialty clinics — aerodigestive, celiac, liver and liver transplant, and inflammatory bowel disease (IBD) — where they work directly with expert staff gastroenterologists.
+During the outpatient department rotation, you rotate through our subspecialty clinics — aerodigestive, celiac, liver and liver transplant, and inflammatory bowel disease (IBD) — where you work directly with expert staff gastroenterologists.
 In the outpatient practice, the same focus on pragmatic and scholarly approaches to diagnostic and therapeutic gastrointestinal problems exists.
-In all rotations, the fellow works directly with a supervising staff gastroenterologist.
+In all rotations, you work directly with a supervising staff gastroenterologist.
 Additional rotations include pathology, radiology and nutrition.

 Trainees are enrolled in several classes to enhance communication skills.
-The Mayo Clinic Multidisciplinary Simulation Center is used to practice scenarios unique to the care of our patients with complex gastrointestinal and liver diseases.
+You use the Mayo Clinic Multidisciplinary Simulation Center to practice scenarios unique to the care of our patients with complex gastrointestinal and liver diseases.

 All procedures are performed under the direct supervision of Mayo Clinic staff gastroenterologists.
 Procedural training includes upper endoscopy, esophageal dilation, variceal banding, esophageal pH readings and colonoscopy.